cdthomp1/mongo-express-node-template/README.md

 ### Controllers
 The controllers are where your endpoints logic will be handled.
 For each object we will create a controller.
 For example, in a todo list app, we would create a todo item controller and a todo list controller.
 ### Models
 Here is where we will define our objects for the application.
 This will use the mongoose library as we define our schema.
-Here is the link for the documentaion for [Mongoose](https://mongoosejs.com/docs/).
+Here is the link for the documentation for [Mongoose](https://mongoosejs.com/docs/).
 ### Public
 We have two folders inside the public folder.
 Within this folder we have css and images.
-These folders are pretty self explanitory.
+These folders are pretty self explanatory.
 ### Routes
 Routing in an our app is very important, especially if we want protected areas of our application!
 In the `index.js` file is where routes can be added.
 For more information on routing see [this](https://expressjs.com/en/guide/routing.html) documentation.